 Contemporary philosophy is characterized by a trend towards hyper-specialization.
 As a result, there is not much communication between philosophers working in different fields and traditions.
 I favour a “Big-Picture” approach to philosophy.
 This means that I try to connect seemingly unrelated debates by identifying shared metaphysical and epistemological problems they try to solve, and by consequently developing uniform solution strategies.

 For example, in my monograph Ineffability and Its Metaphysics: The Unspeakable in Art, Religion, and Philosophy (Palgrave Macmillan, 2016), I develop a uniform metaphysical account of ineffability, a phenomenon that has fascinated and puzzled philosophers for over two thousand years, by drawing on a range of debates from contemporary metaphysics, philosophy of religion, epistemology, philosophy of mathematics, philosophy of mind, philosophy of language, and aesthetics.

-My current research project, Mathematical Realism and Theism, continues this comprehensive approach by applying argumentative strategies from the philosophy of mathematics to ontological, semantic, and epistemological questions arising in the philosophy of religion, specifically for theism.
-Here is a summary of published and in-progress work relating to this project:
+My current research project, Mathematics Analogies, continues this comprehensive approach by applying argumentative strategies from the philosophy of mathematics to ontological, semantic, and epistemological questions arising in metaethics and the philosophy of religion.
+Here is a summary of some published and in-progress papers relating to this project:

 ‘Access Problems and Explanatory Overkill’ (Philosophical Studies, 2016)

-I argue that recent attempts to use evolutionary data in order to dispel the problem of epistemic access for realism about a priori domains such as mathematics, logic, morality, and modality result in two kinds of explanatory overkill: (1) the problem of epistemic access is trivially solved for theism as well as a number of objectionable ‘realisms’, and (2) realist belief becomes viciously immune to arguments from dispensability, and to non-rebutting counter- arguments more generally.
+I argue that recent attempts to use evolutionary data in order to dispel the problem of epistemic access for realism about a priori domains such as mathematics, ethics, and modality result in two kinds of explanatory overkill: (1) the problem of epistemic access is trivially solved for theism as well as a number of objectionable ‘realisms’, and (2) realist belief becomes viciously immune to arguments from dispensability, and to non-rebutting counter-arguments more generally.